w3c/window-management/EXPLAINER.md

 applications to manage windows.
 See explorations of tentative future goals in [additional_explorations.md](https://github.com/webscreens/window-placement/blob/master/additional_explorations.md).
 * Offer more ergonomic APIs
-* Extend window state and display APIs
+* Extend window state and display mode APIs
-* Surface events on window bounds or state changes
+* Surface events on window bounds, state, or display mode changes
 * Support multiple fullscreen elements from a single document
-* Extend user activation affordances
+* Extend placement affordances on transient user activation
-* Allow window placements that span two or more screens
+* Allow placements that span two or more screens
+* Support dependent or 'child' window types
+* Allow sites to enumerate their windows

 ### Non-goals